CuriousLearner/blog/content/why-contribute-to-foss.rst

 Always remember that code is meant to be read more times than it is written.
 When you contribute to any FOSS project, one of the important skill you add to your skill-set is to make your brain make sense out of the code that may look gibberish to many people.

 This is a very important skill.
-Once you're in a company, you'll be given responsibility of maintaining huge code base and constantly adding features to it.
+Once you're in a company, you'll be given the responsibility of maintaining huge code base and constantly adding features to it.
 There won't be someone who would spoon-feed you by explaining what every line of code means.

 I've seen many people struggling hard in their jobs to figure out what a particular piece of code does.
 But if you've already worked with humongous code bases, this shall be a cake-walk for you.
 You would already know how to scrutinize bugs, debug errors and most importantly already taught your brain to think and `READ`.